January 26 2023 | 12 Min Read

 The rule of thumb we mentioned above — that your freight team should be cognizant of unpredictable human organizational challenges — applies in double helping if you belong to this category.
 Crucially, bear in mind that carriers may impose embargoes to help clear out congested service centers in weather-stricken regions.

 Given the variables at play, how do you factor in a suitable resource cushion?
-Consider working with a 3PL to maintain strong situational awareness of how variables like service center embargoes may impact your inbound and outbound freight.
+Consider working with a transportation partner to maintain strong situational awareness of how variables like service center embargoes may impact your inbound and outbound freight.

 Read about how we work with clients to walk that lean production tightrope.